 Equation~\eqref{lutt_decomp} is an exact decomposition, which directly follows from the Dyson's equation of motion of $G(z_n)$~\cite{Luttinger1960,Abrikosov1964}.
-Luttinger's theorem~\cite{Luttinger1960}, a cornerstore in the theory of many-body physics, states that
+Luttinger's theorem~\cite{Luttinger1960}, a cornerstone in the theory of many-body physics, states that

 a result obtained by requiring a vanishing Luttinger's integral at zero temperature.
-This is trivially true for non-interacting systems ($\Sigma\!=\!0$), but is expected to hold for Fermi liquids~\cite{Oshikawa2000} and for generic correlated systems described by a Luttinger-Ward functional that reflects the $U(1)$ symmetry associated to electron-number conservation~\cite{Luttinger1960,Abrikosov1964,Sachdev2023}.
-As pointed out in Ref.~\cite{Seki2017}, the Luttinger's count at zero temperature is related to a topological invariant, since it is directly proportional to the winding number in frequency space $N_1[G]$, namely
+This is trivially true for noninteracting systems ($\Sigma\!=\!0$), but is expected to hold for Fermi liquids~\cite{Oshikawa2000} and for generic correlated systems described by a Luttinger-Ward functional that reflects the $U(1)$ symmetry associated with electron-number conservation~\cite{Luttinger1960,Abrikosov1964,Sachdev2023}.
+As pointed out in Ref.~\cite{Seki2017}, Luttinger's count at zero temperature is related to a topological invariant, since it is directly proportional to the winding number in frequency space $N_1[G]$, namely,

 with

 Using the definition of $G^{-1}$, implicitly given in Eq.~\eqref{Dyson}, and Eqs.~\eqref{GB} and~\eqref{SigmaB}, we can express Eqs.~\eqref{LC} and~\eqref{LI} in terms of the core or gauge-invariant propagator and self-energy as